The Captain’s Meeting will be held Thursday at 6:00 PM at Marina Village.

 Committee boat channel is 72.
 Please use alternate frequencies for conversations not related to the reporting of billfish.

-An angler may fight a fish until it is lost, released or boated so long as it was hooked and reported to the “Committee Boat” prior to “lines out of the water.”
-A billfish caught after 12:00 midnight on the first day will count as a release or capture for the day second.
-A confirmed hook-up that results in a boated fish on the last day of the tournament must be brought to the weigh station by twelve midnight.
+An angler may fight a fish until it is lost or released so long as it was hooked and reported to the “Committee Boat” prior to “lines out of the water.”
+A billfish caught after 12:00 midnight on the first day will count as a release for the day second.
+A confirmed hook-up that results in a released fish on the last day of the tournament must be released by twelve midnight.

 WEIGH STATION HOURS